Krissha Viaje

 Maria Krisshajene Frances Z. Viaje (born on October 12, 1992), also known as Krissha Viaje, is a Filipino dancer, host, singer and actress.
 She was introduced as one of the members of the all-girl dance group, Girltrends on the ABS-CBN variety show It's Showtime.
 She started her career in 2006 competing on the 2nd season of the reality singing competition Little Big Star.
+She is the creative director of the P-pop idol girl group Pixie.

 Career

 2006: Little Big Star

 In 2006, Krissha Viaje competed in the second season of the reality singing competition Little Big Star, where she finished as the runner-up.
 In 2015, she signed with Universal Music Japan and released the album "In Love?" expanding her reach to international audiences.

-2017: GirlTrends, Nippon TV's "I Can Sing in Japanese
+2017: GirlTrends, Nippon TV's "I Can Sing in Japanese"

 In February 2017, she was launched as part of the pop group GirlTrends that performs regularly on the ABS-CBN noontime show “It’s Showtime".

 In 2017, Viaje represented the Philippines and Asia in Nippon TV's "I Can Sing in Japanese," a contest for non-Japanese singers held in Tokyo.